DataBiosphere/data-explorer/deploy/README.md

   `cd deploy && gcloud app deploy dispatch.yaml`

-  Reason for routine rules: Normally, CORS is used to allow UI server client Javascript to call API server domain:port.
+  Reason for routing rules: Normally, CORS is used to allow UI server client Javascript to call API server domain:port.
 Identity-Aware Proxy doesn't work well with CORS.
 CORS can be enabled for UI server -> API server, but IAP introduces UI server -> accounts.google.com, which CORS cannot be enabled